Ask AI

 Understanding asset definition attributes#

 In Dagster, each asset definition has attributes.
-Dagster automatically generates these attributes for each software-defined asset loaded from the dbt project.
+Dagster automatically generates these attributes for each asset definition loaded from the dbt project.
 These attributes can optionally be overridden by the user.

 Customizing asset keys#